 - Encourage problem solving.
 Allow the student to brainstorm the solution to a problem when it arises.
 This mean accepting the consequences of not only the problem but also the solution that is generated.
 For example if the solution to procrastination or a lack of time is turning in a paper late, the consequence might be that full points are not received.
 In turn, the consequence should initiate a response in the student/child to make them think of ways to avoid the consequence in the future (which in this case means turning it in on time, and planning accordingly to accomplish the task with timeliness.)
 Providing excuses for problems does not allow the student/child to be part of the consequences or solution.

 - Acknowledge that what works for one person, might not work for others.
 This speaks to Multiple Intelligences – a theory developed by Harold Gardner from Harvard University.
 In this theory, Gardner asserts that there are more forms of intelligence (8) that govern how students learn (Armstrong, n.d.).
 This means six more forms than just logic or linguistics.
 Some of these intelligences include artistic, kinesthetic, and musical strengths.
 We must allow each individual to find out what works for them.
-This happens through time for self-reflection.
+This happens through a time of self-reflection.
 Time must be allowed for students/children to discover how they learn, how they solve problems, and how they work to correct them.
 In other words, allow them to learn from their own mistakes.
-And, from a teaching perspective allow different types of content delivery methods or instructional strategies (if you want the academic terms) to enter and deepen your teaching toolbox and classroom.
+And, from a teaching perspective be sure to allow different types of content delivery methods or instructional strategies (if you want the academic terms) to enter and deepen your teaching toolbox and classroom.

 - Do not encourage dependency, especially in high school.
 Instead, encourage multiple ways of re-learning or correcting mistakes.
 Do not be the provider of the ONLY solution or expect the student to solve their problem (often academic struggling) using only your methods.
 Assuredly, there are others.
 Some of the other solutions might work better for certain students.
 Do not assume you have to be part of the solution.